-The Curse of Knowledge — The More You Know, the Worse You Become At Communicating That Knowledge
+The Curse of Knowledge -- The More You Know, the Worse You Become At Communicating That Knowledge

-The Curse of Knowledge is a concept is a book called Made to Stick: Why Some Ideas Survive and Others Die.
+The Curse of Knowledge is a concept in a book called Made to Stick: Why Some Ideas Survive and Others Die.
 The curse of knowledge concept has generated quite a bit of buzz.
-Here’s an excerpt, which I got from 37 Signals:
+Here's an excerpt, which I got from 37 Signals:

 People tend to think that having a great idea is enough, and they think the communication part will come naturally.
 We are in deep denial about the difficulty of getting a thought out of our own heads and into the heads of others.
 It’s just not true that, “If you think it, it will stick.”